-ART 1140 Printmaking
+ART 1140 Credits Printmaking: Relief and Intaglio

-This studio art course is an introduction to the techniques of mono-print, relief, intaglio, screenprinting and digital printmaking processes.
-The course integrates historical and contemporary strategies, approaches and materials.
-Personal expression and aesthetics in printmaking will be emphasized.
+This course is an introduction to relief and intaglio printmaking processes.
+Historical and contemporary strategies, approaches and materials are integrated with using printmaking as an expressive medium.
 (Prerequisites: None).
 (3 C/6 lect/studio, 0 lab).
 MNTC: Goal 2/Critical Thinking, Goal 6/Humanities - the Arts, Literature and Philosophy.

-ART 1144 Painting I
+ART 1144 Credits Painting I